What are Emergency Alerts?

 Employees and Credit Students at Lakeland have been automatically enrolled in our Emergency Alerts using the phone number(s) you provided to Lakeland and your Lakeland email address.|

 Download the app or register online with your Lakeland email address:

 Create your Login

-- Click the 'Sign up now' link.
+- Click the 'Sign up' link.

 - Enter your Lakeland Email, choose your password and complete the form.

 Click here to find out more about Managing your account.